domaincheck/wordpress-plugin/readme.txt

 5. See the lastest coupon codes and daily deals from major domain registrars, SSL certificate providers, and hosting companies.
 No more clicking to shady coupon sites!

 == Changelog ==

+= 1.0.16 =
+* Improved debugging and error logging for better support.

 = 1.0.15 =
 * Better support for domain extension!